ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 *Figure 10.
 Configuring RNA to obtain signals for line borders(L),buffer stops(T),rail joints (J), platforms(P) and level crossings(X).*

 Notice that RNA can be configured to avoid adding duplicate signals when the level crossing and the platform are close together, as discussed in [1], and therefore, the signalling between them is unnecessary.
-However, this configuration is not accessible by the end user, since it is a special parameter in the RNA source code.
+However, this configuration is a special parameter in the RNA.
+For furthermore information about this, go to section [G.3.1.2.](#g32-minimun-distance-parameter)

 It is necessary to introduce signals before the train reaches the level crossing as explained in Algorithm 5, explained in [1] section "III.
 SIGNALLING GENERATION".